Life After Surgery: Embracing New Adventures and Challenges

 Jun 13, 2010 8:42 pm

-I can imagine me doing that, but rest assured it would take one hell of a kick in the ass to get me flying over those tree tops, I watched people on TV doing this, even with an Ileostomy I know I'd somehow shit myself.
+I can imagine myself doing that, but rest assured it would take one hell of a kick in the ass to get me flying over those treetops.
+I watched people on TV doing this; even with an ileostomy, I know I'd somehow shit myself.
 Good story though, way to live life to the fullest.
-I could use one of those getting up and down the stairs at home.
+I could use one of those for getting up and down the stairs at home.
 Ed

 Login to see image